DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-02-10-allowing-heis-to-edit-hesa-records.md

 ## Further considerations

-We don’t feel there’s a need to have a ‘disable editing’ feature, but could add this in the future if we find there’s a need.
+We do not feel there’s a need to have a ‘disable editing’ feature, but could add this in the future if we find there’s a need.